-The concept of far-future humans exploring the universe in enormous spaceships is akin to a prehistoric fish imagining its land-dwelling descendants living in fish-tanks on wheels.
+The concept of far-future humans exploring the universe in enormous spaceships is akin to a prehistoric fish imagining its land-dwelling descendants living in fish tanks on wheels.

 To be clear about the magnitude of changes we are talking about, look at what 50 million years of standard biological evolution can do:

 Pakicetus, shown above, was a small, hoofed land mammal, which has seemingly little in common with its ocean-dwelling whale descendants.
-The hugely different environments of aquatic and land life seem to have exerted strong evolutionary pressure, leading to large-scale changes.
+The different environments of aquatic and land life seem to have exerted strong evolutionary pressure, leading to large-scale changes.

 With targeted selection, it took just 40 thousand years for the dog and wolf to diverge from a common ancestor:

-The trickle of changes is reminiscent of technological change in the pre-industrial world - slow enough to give the illusion of staticness.
+The trickle of changes is reminiscent of technological change in the pre-industrial world - slow enough to give the illusion of permanence.
 Just like the industrial revolution radically redefined our notion of technological progress, we might be on the precipice of another revolution, redefining what it means to be human.

-Today, humans performing in-vitro fertilization can have their embryos screened for debilitating diseases, and the ability to actively remove such diseases is being developed.
+Today, humans performing in-vitro fertilization can have their embryos screened for debilitating diseases, and the ability to actively remove such conditions is being developed.
 There is no reason for such modifications to be limited to disease - anything that arises from our genes/epigenetics can be modified.

 Their Minds Will Become Alien - As human understanding of the brain and artificial intelligence advances, I suspect that we will start augmenting and modifying our brains with no more thought than we would give to a prosthetic limb.
 For example, since the 1970s, Cochlear implants have been used to directly stimulate the auditory nerves of people suffering from hearing loss - a primitive brain-computer interface.
-Recent research has allowed monkeys with brain implants to control robot arms with their minds, and has enabled connecting multiple separate brains together to achieve a task.
+Recent research has allowed monkeys with brain implants to control robot arms with their minds and has enabled connecting multiple separate brains to achieve a task.

-There is no reason not to believe that as our understanding of AI and complex systems increases, we won’t eventually comprehend the functionality of the brain itself, and won’t begin changing its deep internal structures.
-Just like human brains seem to be optimized towards dealing with environments common on Earth, there is no reason that future beings won’t have specialized parts giving them an intuitive understanding of quantum mechanics, or large-scale social dynamics.
-They would then pick up these subjects as quickly as human children pick up language.
+There is no reason not to believe that as our understanding of AI and complex systems increases, we won’t eventually comprehend the brain’s functionality and begin changing its deep internal structures.
+Just like human brains seem to be optimized towards dealing with environments typical to Earth, the minds of future beings might have specialized parts, giving them an intuitive understanding of quantum mechanics or large-scale social dynamics.
+They would then pick up these subjects as quickly as human children pick up a new language.

 Ultimately, natural selection will retain its brutal role: choosing the individuals best optimized towards competition in the vastness of the universe.
 Just as sexual reproduction is theorized to increase variation in offspring, allowing some to survive in quickly changing or dangerous environments, intelligent design allows even more extreme and targeted variation.
-Species that adapt quickly and stably to hostile environments are more likely to be selected over those that don’t.
+Species that adapt rapidly and stably to hostile environments are more likely to be selected over those that don’t.

-The argument is often made that there are other traits certain people have that would allow a “normal” human to nevertheless overcome designed humans.
+The argument might be made that there are other traits certain people have that would allow a “normal” human to nevertheless overcome designed humans.
 An example of this was explored in Gattaca, where the main character overcomes all challenges through sheer force of will and focus on his goal.
 However, any such beneficial traits would eventually be recognized by some people, and a predisposition for them incorporated into their designed children. ↩